infor-cloud/xtendm3/docs/examples/example-001.md

 * Calculating difference between two dates
 * Validating date

+## Important Note
+Always test the examples for your own solution before using them in production.

 ## Materials
 ### Extension Code
 Here's an overview of the utility, the exported file can be downloaded and imported in your own environments.